Karsenity/OODMazeProject/README.md

 ## Introduction
 Maze Project for Object-Oriented Design class

+A mirror of this project can be found [here](https://git.hunterchasens.com/hchasens/OODMazeProject)

-### License
+## License
 >Our licensing is under discussion, for now please reference Github's default license.

  > ~~We are running on the GNU General Public License v3.0.
 Review section
  > 15, 16, and 17 of the GNU General Public License v3.0 before use.~~

-A mirror of this project can be found [here](https://git.hunterchasens.com/hchasens/OODMazeProject)

 ## Table of Contents

  1. Introduction
+ 2. Licensing
- 2. Table of Contents
+ 3. Table of Contents
- 3. Assignment Details
+ 4. Assignment Details
- 4. Thought Process
+ 5. Thought Process
- 5. Design
+ 6. Design
- 6. Classes
+ 7. Classes
- 7. Files and Organisation
+ 8. Files and Organisation
- 8. Documentation and Logging
+ 9. Documentation and Logging
- 9. Compiling
+ 10. Compiling
- 10. Dependencies
+ 11. Dependencies
- 11. Conclusion
+ 12. Conclusion

 ## Assignment Details